soyket/cf7-widget-elementor/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This WordPress Plugin Adds Contact Form 7 widget element to Elementor page builder for easy drag & drop the created contact forms with CF7 (contact form 7).
-It also lets you define any page as a thank you / success page after the form has been submitted!
+It also lets you define any page as a thank you / success page / Redirect after the form has been submitted!
 You also can add basic custom CSS directly from elementor edit screen now !!
 If you are a developer who designs sites for clients you will love this because the css panel is developer fridnly as well as noob friendly.

 You must have [Elementor Page Builder](https://wordpress.org/plugins/elementor/) installed.
 You must have [Contact form 7](https://wordpress.org/plugins/contact-form-7/) installed and forms created.